About Ghandruk Loop Trekking

 - Accommodation in Kathmandu, Two nights on Twin share Bed and Breakfast Basis.

-- Accommodation in Pokhara, Three nights on Twin share Bed and Breakfast Basis.
+- Accommodation in Pokhara, Two nights on Twin share Bed and Breakfast Basis.

-- Accommodation during Trek ; local lodges 4 days (Full board meals with twin-share rooms and beds)
+- Accommodation during Trek ; local lodges 3 days (With twin-share rooms ,beds with comfortable foam mattress and pillows)

 - English speaking experienced Sherpa guide (Govt.
 Trained/License Holder).